srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/2ca/source/index.rst

 To configure the eNodeB for carrier aggregation, we must first configure the RF front-end.
 We must then configure srsENB for multiple cells and define the primary/secondary relationships between them.

-If you're using a real RF device such as the X310, simply use auto configuration:
+If you're using a real RF device such as the USRP X300, simply use auto configuration:

 .. code::